The 20 Most Dangerous Dog Breeds

 The American Bull dog is incredibly muscular and he has a stocky build.
-He can weigh between 60 to 120 pounds, which packs a great deal of power behind his muscular body.
-He was originally bred to work on a farm where he would help his master catch and hold cattle and wild boar.
+This dog can weigh between 60 to 120 pounds, which packs a great deal of power behind his muscular body.
+The American Bull Dog was originally bred to work on a farm where he would help his master catch and hold cattle and wild boar.
 He would also kill the vermin that tried to take over the farm and he would guard his master’s property.
 Today, he is more of a family dog.

 On the other side of the spectrum, in May 2012, and American Bull Dog save a woman and a sleeping baby when an intruder entered the home.
 In 2015, a heroic American Bull Dog saved an entire family by keeping a murderer at bay until the police arrived.